-A) That number tells you approximately how many pints on water it can remove in 24 hours.
+A) That number tells you approximately how many pints on water dehumidifier can remove in 24 hours.

 Q) What is a low temperature dehumidifier?

-A) It is designed to operate at temperatures below 65 degrees.
-If the temperature drops to 65 degrees or below, the water will freeze on the condenser coils in the dehumidifier and either heat up and shorten it’s life, or cause it to cycle on and off as the water melts and quickly freezes without removing any moisture from the air.
-(Note – the Danby low- temp dehumidifiers and our Frigidaire low temp dehumidifiers are our top rated low temperature home dehumidifiers).
+A) A dehumidifier designed to operate at temperatures below 65 degrees.
+If the temperature drops to 65 degrees or below, a regular dehumidifier will let water freeze on the condenser coils in the dehumidifier and either heat up and shorten it’s life, or cause it to cycle on and off as the water melts and quickly freezes without removing any moisture from the air.
+(The Fral low- temp dehumidifiers and our Frigidaire low temp dehumidifiers are our top rated low temperature home dehumidifiers).

 Q) How do I know what the humidity level is in the area I want to dehumidify?